herjulf/sensd/README.md

   Example tags, E64= Where globally unique ID can used.
 Another more relaxed example is TXT=  a user description.
 See docs.

-* Geatagging and timestamping is supported via tags.
+* Geotagging and timestamping is supported via tags.

 * Ecosystem support.
 There are telphone apps to for data monitoring and and plotting.
 Android app can act as WSN-agent and forward to proxy/RP.